Asymptotics of the ground state energy of heavy molecules and related topics. II: Rough approximation

 To get rid off the logarithmic factor let us consider propagation.
-Recall that it goes along magnetic lines i.e. as $(x_1,x_2)$ remain constant.
-Let us consider propagation in the direction in which $|x_3|$ increases (i.e. $\gamma(x)$ decays); we do not need to consider zone $\cY _1\cap \{|x_3|\le Z^{-\delta}\bar{r}\}$ as contribution of this zone (\ref{25-3-65}) is $o(B\bar{r}^2)$.
+Recall that it goes along magnetic lines i.e. that $(x_1,x_2)$ remains constant.
+Let us consider propagation in the direction in which $|x_3|$ increases (i.e. $\gamma(x)$ decays); we do not need to consider zone $\cY _1\cap \{|x_3|\le Z^{-\delta}\bar{r}\}$ since contribution of this zone (\ref{26-3-67}) is $o(B\bar{r}^2)$.

-One can see easily that we can follow dynamics which does not return for a time $T_1^*(x) \Def T_1(x) (\gamma(x)/\bar{\gamma})^\delta$ where $T(x)\asymp \ell_1 ^{-1}\varsigma^{-1}\asymp \bar{r}\bar{\zeta}^{-1}\gamma^{-1}$ is a time required for this dynamics to pass though $B(x,\ell_1(x))$.
-Therefore one can replace (\ref{25-3-65}) by
+One can see easily that we can follow dynamics which does not return for a time $T_1^*(x) \coloneqq T_1(x) (\gamma(x)/\bar{\gamma})^\delta$ where $T(x)\asymp \ell_1 ^{-1}\varsigma^{-1}\asymp \bar{r}\bar{\zeta}^{-1}\gamma^{-1}$ is a time required for this dynamics to pass though $B(x,\ell_1(x))$.
+Therefore one can replace (\ref{26-3-67}) by

-Further, as $|\nu |\ge B\bar{r}$ we need also to consider zone $\cY_0\Def \{x:\, \gamma(x)\le \bar{\gamma}\}$.
+Further, as $|\nu |\ge B\bar{r}$ we need also to consider zone $\cY_0\coloneqq \{x\colon \gamma(x)\le \bar{\gamma}\}$.
 In this zone we take $\ell_1=\bar{\ell}_1=\bar{\gamma}\bar{r}$ and $\varsigma= \bar{\varsigma}=(|\nu|\bar{\gamma})^{\frac{1}{2}}$ with $\ell_1\varsigma\ge 1$ and since $|\nabla W|\asymp \varsigma^2\ell_1^{-1}$, contribution of $B(x,\ell_1(x))$ to the remainder does not exceed $CB\bar{\ell}_1^2$ and the total contribution of $\cY_2$ does not exceed $CB \bar{r}^2$ which what exactly we achieved for zone $\cY_1$ after we got rid off logarithm.
-We take mollification parameter $\varepsilon =\bar{\varsigma}^{-1}Z^\delta$\,\footnote{ One can see easily that the resulting errors in the expressions(\ref{25-3-23}) and (\ref{25-3-24})--(\ref{25-3-25}) will not violate our claims.}.
+We take mollification parameter $\varepsilon =\bar{\varsigma}^{-1}Z^\delta$\,\footnote{ One can see easily that the resulting errors in the expressions(\ref{26-3-23}) and (\ref{26-3-24})--(\ref{26-3-25}) will not violate our claims.}.

-Furthermore, zone $\cY_3=\{x:\, |x|\ge \bar{r}+\bar{\ell}_1\}$ is classically forbidden.
+Furthermore, zone $\cY_3=\{x\colon |x|\ge \bar{r}+\bar{\ell}_1\}$ is classically forbidden.
 So we can take here

 and prove easily that its contribution also does not exceed $CB\bar{r}^2$.